-The preflop ranges have been updated to be state-of-the-art 2022 and are in line with recommendations from the most reputable poker training sites (for example Upswing and Poker Coaching).
-They are based on GTO (Game Theory Optimal) ranges created in MonkerSolver 6-max cash games with stack size 100BB, 2.5 BB raises preflop and 5% rake (capped at 4BB).
+The preflop ranges have been updated to be state-of-the-art in 2023, and are in line with recommendations from the most reputable poker training sites.
+They are based on GTO (Game Theory Optimal) ranges for 6-max cash games with stack size 100 BB, 2.5 BB raises preflop and 5% rake (capped at 4 BB).
 This is a common structure at $50 NL.

 Practice with your own ranges